 When filing an emotional trauma claim, the quality of your evidence will be critical to achieving a winning outcome.
-This evidence includes the documentation of your emotional damage and mental condition.
-Apart from the documents already outlined above, it can be helpful to keep a diary where you record your experiences daily or weekly.
+This evidence includes documentation of your emotional damage and mental condition.
+Apart from the documents outlined above, keeping a diary where you record your daily or weekly experiences can be helpful.

-For example, record the times and dates of your treatments, feelings and emotions, document flashbacks, nightmares, avoidance behaviour etc. Psychologists and psychiatrists often recommend this type of documentation and will likely explain more when you meet with them.
+For example, record the times and dates of your treatments, feelings and emotions; document flashbacks, nightmares, avoidance behaviours etc. Psychologists and psychiatrists often recommend this type of documentation and will likely explain more when you meet with them.

 How Do I Sue for Emotional Distress?

-To successfully sue for emotional distress, first, discuss the specifics of your case with a psychological injury lawyer; they will guide the steps required to lodge an emotional distress lawsuit.
+To successfully sue for emotional distress, first discuss the specifics of your case with a psychological injury lawyer; they will guide you through the steps required to lodge an emotional distress lawsuit.
 Typically, this involves collecting evidence and submitting a statement of claim containing details such as the actions and omissions that led to your mental suffering.

 To deliver your desired outcome, your compensation solicitor will negotiate an out-of-court settlement or, in rare circumstances, provide legal representation in court.

 Please be aware that the time limits for filing a psychological personal injury claim vary from state to state.
 Generally, you must lodge your case within three years of the trauma commencing.
 However, taking swift legal action can often deliver a more decisive outcome because the steps you take sooner after your incident also help determine your result.